 Active Protocol Data is available to NIH intramural research team members associated with a protocol.
-View Introduction to BTRIS (1.76 MB) for additional details.

 Subject Attribution is managed through a custom application called Preferences.
 Users can confirm the association of a subject with an active protocol, or set thresholds for notifications and permissions related to secondary data use.

 Dr. Jose Galvez earned his BS in Biochemistry from the University of California, Los Angeles and his MD from University of California (UC), Davis School of Medicine.
 After receiving his MD, Dr. Galvez completed his pathology residency and informatics fellowship at the UC Davis School of Medicine.
 Upon completion, he joined the International Tele-Pathology Group, Virginia, as the Director of Anatomic and Clinical Pathology and the Chief Information Officer.